- Sclerotinia banner

 Two to several weeks after infection, stems die and turn white around the infection point.
 New sclerotia are formed on and inside stems and are scattered into the soil at harvest.

 Yield loss depends on how early the stem infection occurs and whether primarily on the main stem or side branches.
 Typically, yield losses are around 3% for every 10% of plants affected.

 Generally, most available fungicides give some protection if applied at the correct time.
-The AHDB website does show that some may be better than other fungicides – currently boscalid (Filan), prothioconazol (Proline) and a mixture of dimoxystrobin and boscalid (Pictor) are reported to be the most effective.
+The AHDB website does show that some may be better than other fungicides – currently a mix of bixafen and prothioconazole (Aviator Xpro), or a mixture of dimoxystrobin and boscalid (Pictor) are reported to be the most effective, although straight azoles such as prothioconazole (proline) or propiconazole (shepherd) alone are also effective.
 For a single spray application, the optimal time is around GS 4.3 – roughly when a third of the way into flowering, based on flower production on the main stem.
 Fungicides are thought to provide protection for three to four weeks but some products may provide limited activity for longer.
 This activity is based on the fungicide protecting leaves and stems onto which new infected petals may fall.
 However, at high-risk locations, a second application towards the end of flowering may be necessary to protect the whole of the flowering period.